jameshughes89/cs102/src/site/topics/iterators/iterators.rst

 Iterators
 =========

+* Java provides a common uniform way to iterate over *things*
-* Iterators are objects that allow us to *iterate* over a collection, one element at a time
+* Iterators are objects that allow *iterating* over a collection, one element at a time

     * Get each element in an array
-    * Get all the elements from a bag
+    * Get each element from a ``Bag``

-* There are two important interfaces:
+* There are two important relevant interfaces:

     * ``Iterator`` --- used when creating an iterator object
-    * ``Iterable`` --- used when creating something we may want to iterate over
+    * ``Iterable`` --- used when creating something one may want to iterate over

 Iterator Interface